BasicWolf/archived-kaylee/doc/src/basics.rst

 `Applications`.
 Speaking in technical terms, an application is an instance of :class:`Controller` class with bound :class:`Project`, :class:`TemporalStorage` and :class:`PermanentStorage` objects.

+.. note:: A single project can be instantiated into multiple *applications* that differ by project's configuration.
+  For example, a project which is used to model a complex weather process can be instantiated based on various initial wind, humidity, temperature etc. conditions.
+Each of these project instances will work as a separate Kaylee Application.

 Continue with :ref:`tutorial`.